-- Category 2b: ASHP Full-load heating with decommissioning - Category 2a: ASHP Full-load heating with integrated controls - Category 3: GSHP full-load heating with decommissioning40 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.
-These projects will be eligible to apply to the program at a future date in 2023.
+- Category 2a: ASHP Full-load heating with integrated controls - Category 2b: ASHP Full-load heating with decommissioning - Category 3: GSHP full-load heating with decommissioning63 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.

 Integrated controls units must be attached to existing heating units and operated such that the heat pump serves as the primary source of heat from the combined heat pump and legacy system.
+To be eligible for Category 2a incentives, the integrated control system must be listed on the NYS Clean Heat Integrated Controls Qualified Product list located under the ASHP tab on the NYS Clean Heat Resources webpage.64

-Decommissioning projects must be performed in such a way that the legacy heating system is disabled.41 Systems may be removed, disabled, or disconnected consistent with the appropriate decommissioning checklist.
+Decommissioning projects must be performed in such a way that the legacy space heating system is disabled.65 Systems may be removed, disabled, or disconnected consistent with the appropriate decommissioning checklist.

 Clean Heat incentives must be identified on an invoice to the customer, with incentive amounts to be paid directly to the Participating Contractor upon program approval.
-Incentives listed in this section are effective as of January 17, 2023.
+Incentives listed in this section are effective as of September 1, 2023.